m4cd4r4/networks_assets/README.md

   - Treeview for displaying the inventory.
 - **Input Dialog** (for scanning serial numbers):
   - Automatically refreshes after each scan for seamless user interaction.
-  - Closes when the "Finished" button is pressed.
+  - Ends process when "X" is selected.

 ---